EagleBank Arena

 Arena in Fairfax, Virginia, U.S.

 EagleBank Arena (originally the Patriot Center) is an indoor arena on the campus of George Mason University in Fairfax, Virginia, United States.
 Opened in 1985, it is the home of Patriot men's & women's basketball, and is a venue for concerts and family shows, with 17000 sqft of space.
 EagleBank Arena has a capacity of 10,000.

 In 2010, the EagleBank Arena was ranked seventh nationwide and twelfth worldwide according to ticket sales for venues with capacities between 10,001 and 15,000 by trade publication Venues Today.
 Also in 2010, the Patriot Center was ranked No. 8 nationwide and No. 18 worldwide according to top grossing venues with a capacity between 10,001 and 15,000 by Billboard magazine.

 In July 2015, it was renamed the EagleBank Arena.
-The arena is owned and operated by Monumental Sports & Entertainment.
+The arena is operated by Monumental Sports & Entertainment.

 History

 Financing for the construction of the Patriot Center was part of GMU's revenue bond package approved by the Virginia General Assembly in 1982.
 It replaced a 3,000-seat gymnasium.

 The first use of the Patriot Center was GMU's graduation ceremonies in May 1985.
-The official opening of the arena was five months later on October 4, when the Washington Bullets hosted the New York Knicks in an NBA pre-season game, which was the professional debut of future hall of fame center Patrick Ewing, the first overall selection of the 1985 NBA draft out of nearby Georgetown University.
+The official opening of the arena was five months later on October 4, when the Washington Bullets hosted the New York Knicks in an NBA preseason game, which was the professional debut of future hall of fame center Patrick Ewing, the first overall selection of the 1985 NBA draft out of nearby Georgetown University.

-The NCAA men's volleyball tournament was held at the Patriot Center in May 1990.
+The 1990 NCAA men's volleyball tournament was held at the Patriot Center.
 It hosted its first Colonial Athletic Association (CAA) men's basketball tournament in 1986 and its first women's tournament in 2005.
 The Patriots have amassed an overall record of at the Patriot Center and are also in the Patriot Center against CAA opponents.
 During the 2010–11 season, GMU amassed a perfect 13–0 home record, which was the second time that occurred in three seasons.

 The arena underwent a $10 million renovation, completed in 2009, that added new concession stands, hospitality area, locker rooms and bathrooms, and an improved main concourse.

 Management history

 From its opening, the Patriot Center was managed by Abe Pollin's Washington Sports, later renamed to Washington Sports & Entertainment.
 In May 1999, Pollin sold 40% of Washington Sports to a partnership led by Ted Leonsis as part of a $200 million deal that also saw Leonsis purchase the Washington Capitals hockey team.
-Leonsis' group increased their ownership of Washington Sports to 44% when they bought out minority owner Arnold Heft in January 2000.
+Leonsis's group increased its ownership of Washington Sports to 44% when it bought out minority owner Arnold Heft in January 2000.

 Following Pollin's death in 2009, Leonsis purchased the rest of WSE from Pollin's heirs in 2010, and consolidated Washington Sports & Entertainment with his own Lincoln Holdings company to form Monumental Sports & Entertainment.
 Management of the Patriot Center passed to this successor company.